HeIIow2/music-downloader/contribute.md

 # How to contribute

 I am always happy about pull requests.

+If something is missing, like attributes for an object feel free to either add it youreself or open an issue :3

 If you wanna contribute, this is for you.
 Some options will follow:

 ## Add an audio/metadata source